tronprotocol/java-tron/docs/implement-a-customized-actuator-en.md

 }
 ```

 For simplicity, the above implementation prints the output of SumActuator directly to a log file.
-If there is any information that need to be stored, consider create a new chainbase to store the data (guidance on how to create a chainbase will be revealed soon).
+If there is any information that need to be stored, consider creating a new chainbase to store the data (guidance on how to create a chainbase will be revealed soon).

 As `SumActuator` finished, `invokeSum(MathContract.SumContract req, StreamObserver<Transaction> responseObserver)` function in RpcApiService's sub-class `WalletApi` need to be implemented to receive and process `SumContract`.